Aurele879/Number-Rush-Rewamp/README.md

 ## 🟢​ Number Rush Revamp
-Rewamp of a university group project made at the begenning of 2025.
+Revamp of a university group project made at the begenning of 2025.
 Its a small M.A.C.H.
 3 video game made using C++.
 The whole thing is made for Windows in CLI.